 Add Your Website to Google Search Console

-Regardless of the nature of the websites you have, you need to have detailed and up-to-the-minute data on WordPress website performance.
+Regardless of the nature of your websites, you need to have detailed and up-to-the-minute data on your WordPress website’s performance.

-Fortunately, Google offers several excellent free tools such as Google Search Console and Google Analytics.
+Fortunately, Google offers several excellent free tools such as Google Search Console and Google Analytics for this purpose.

 Google Analytics for WordPress is an excellent choice for analyzing visitor trends and traffic sources.